 Hazelnut praline paste: make it yourself or use a store-bought hazelnut praline.

-Sugar: the recipe calls for granulated white sugar.
+Sugar: the recipe calls for granulated sugar.

 Whipping cream: use a chilled bowl to whisk cold whipping cream.